Constantly clearing your throat? Here's what to try

 Medications

-A common class of heart and blood pressure medicines can also cause throat clearing.
-These are called ACE inhibitors.
-The funny thing is that these medications can trigger the urge even after years of people taking them daily without experiencing that symptom.
-If that's the cause there is an easy fix.
-The sensation would be completely gone after stopping the medication, although in some cases it can take several weeks to abate.
-It is very important to talk to your doctor before stopping a prescribed medicine, so you can switch to something else.
+A common class of heart and blood pressure medicines called ACE inhibitors can also lead to the need for frequent throat clearing.
+These medications can trigger the urge even after years of people taking them daily without experiencing that symptom.
+If that's the cause, there is an easy fix.
+The sensation would disappear after stopping the medication, although in some cases it can take several weeks to abate.
+Do not stop taking a prescribed medication without talking to your doctor first.

 Nerve problems